microsoft/FluidFramework/packages/common/core-interfaces/Removing-IFluidRouter.md

-# Deprecating IFluidRouter
+# Removing IFluidRouter

-The interface `IFluidRouter` is being deprecated over the next several internal releases.
+The interface `IFluidRouter` is being deprecated and removed over the next several internal releases.
 It exposes a `request` function and is implemented across Fluid Framework's layers to light up the "request pattern" for accessing objects out of a Fluid Container.
 The request pattern is incompatible with [Garbage Collection](../../runtime/container-runtime/src/gc/garbageCollection.md),